-Location: Russell Building (#7) Room 113 Phone: 732-255-0400 ext.
-2135 Hours: Mon.-Fri.
-8:30a.m.-4:30p.m.
+Location.
+Russell Dullullig (#1) Roolli 113

+Phone: 732-255-0539

+Hours: MonFri.
+8:30 a.m4:30 p.m.
+Evening & remote by appointment

 Email: studentsupportservices@ocean.edu

-The mission of TRIO Student Support Services (SSS) at Ocean County College is to assist first-generation college students, low-income college students and/or college students with disabilities in completing an associate degree and transferring to a four-year institution.
+The mission of TRIO Student Support Services (SSS) at Ocean County College is to assist firstgeneration college students, low-income college students and/or college students with disabilities in completing an associate degree and transferring to a four-year institution.
 The program is funded by the U.S. Department of Education.
-Each participant is encouraged to meet one-on-one with a professional tutor, discuss personal challenges and find solutions with an academic coach, and review degree requirements and transfer opportunities with an academic advisor.
-Along with the academic services provided by the program, SSS takes students on cultural enrichment trips, such as to Broadway shows, symphonies, and museums, all free of charge.
-While every student comes to college with diverse needs and concerns, SSS emboldens students to be selfdriven: to identify barriers, seek out solutions, and develop a positive mindset in their journey toward success.
+Each participant is encouraged to meet one-on-one with a professional tutor, discuss personal challenges and find solutions with an academic coach, and review degree requirements and transfer opportunities with our academic advisor.
+Along with the academic services provided by the program, SSS offers a full calendar of engagement activities including cultural enrichment trips, Broadway shows, campus visits, and more, all free of charge.